babelberry/student-repository/README.md

 ```
 ruby directory_exercises_with_hobbies.rb
 ```
+Then:
-- Then pick 1 to input a couple of students - imaginary or real
+- Pick 1 to input a couple of students - imaginary or real
-- Then pick 2 to display them in the Terminal
+- Pick 2 to display them in the Terminal
-- Finally 9 to Exit
+- Pick 9 to Exit

 ## What I learnt
 - Using Ruby methods